Calm Anxiety with this simple Heart-Focused Breathing Technique

 Step 6- Bring your awareness back to any anxiety you still feel

 As you bask in the warmth, return your attention to the situation causing you stress.
 Breathe and focus on your heart again as any feelings of stress or anxiety come up.
-Be focused and committed to breathing slowly as you notice and accept any intense feelings which come up.
+Be focused and committed to breathing slowly as you notice and simply accept any intense feelings which come up.
 If they start to overwhelm you, return your attention to your chest and your gratitude image.
-As you continue to breathe and relax and let the feelings wash over you, you will slowly dissipate the anxiety.
-Repeat until you reach a level of peace in the body.

-This simple exercise can be performed anywhere you can find privacy.
-If you would like to be guided through this method (and others) over a longer period of time, I offer 1:1 Somatic Coaching to help guide your body into safety and calm.
-Reach out here to book a free somatic taster session and experience the transformative benefits of somatic coaching.
+If you would like to be guided through this method (and others) over a longer period of time, I offer 1:1 Somatic Healing sessions to help guide your body into safety and calm.
+Reach out here to book a complimentary somatic taster session and experience the transformative benefits of Somatic Healing